snabble/docs/api_general.md

 ## Common Responses

-The REST API widly used the standard HTTP verbs and HTTP status codes as defined by [rfc7231](https://tools.ietf.org/html/rfc7231#section-6).
+The REST API uses the standard HTTP verbs and HTTP status codes as defined by [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6).

 ### Successful 2xx
 The request was successfully received, understood, and accepted